hi94740/screen-command/readme.md

 # screen-command

-Let you choose screen session to attach to just by using arrow keys to select from a list in terminal.
+Let you choose screen session to attach to just by using arrow keys to select or search from a list in terminal.

 ## Install